Exploring the Different Types of AI Agents

 • Example: Autonomous Navigation System: You can think of a self-driving car needing to navigate a busy street.
 It can't just react to the car in front of it; it needs to plan its route, anticipate traffic, and avoid obstacles.

 They're pretty cool, right?
 But it's not all sunshine and roses.
 They can be slow, and they need a lot of processing power.
-Next up, we'll look at the pros and cons of this approach.
+Now, let's look at another approach that tries to combine strengths.

 Hybrid Agents: Combining Reactive and Deliberative Approaches